openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 will be the unique test-specific directory in the work directory where the test's files will be retained.
-In this situation, if any file that is not to be retained cannot be deleted, an error will be reported and the will simply be left in place.
+In this situation, if any file that is not to be retained cannot be deleted, an error will be reported and it will simply be left in place.

 ### What is a ProblemList.txt file?